- Teach Early Years

 COMMENTS

 You can find 45 creative writing tasks with picture prompts in these ppts.
 Unlike technical, academic, and other forms of writing, creative writing fosters imagination and allows students to have a voice.
+Therefore, it is one of the most effective ways to enhance creativity in the classroom.

 This KS4 pack offers some structured approaches for the teaching of creative writing.
 Along with a variety of teaching ideas, it includes student-facing resources (some of which were specifically commissioned for the purposes of this pack) and suggestions for differentiation.
 The activities and ideas will help students to prepare for and plan their